-#lock #lock-file #git #marker #resources #commit #fail
+#lock #lock-files #git #marker #resources #commit #file

 deprecated git-lock